Azure/bicep-types-az/generated/azurearcdata/microsoft.azurearcdata/2022-03-01-preview/types.md

 ### Properties
 * **domainControllers**: [ActiveDirectoryDomainControllers](#activedirectorydomaincontrollers) (Required): Details about the Active Directory domain controllers associated with this AD connector instance
 * **netbiosDomainName**: string: NETBIOS name of the Active Directory domain.
+* **ouDistinguishedName**: string: The distinguished name of the Active Directory Organizational Unit.
 * **realm**: string (Required): Name (uppercase) of the Active Directory domain that this AD connector will be associated with.
+* **serviceAccountProvisioning**: 'automatic' | 'manual': The service account provisioning mode for this Active Directory connector.

 ## ActiveDirectoryDomainControllers
 ### Properties